On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 What is the most important thing in the world?
 It is people!
 It is people!
 It is people!

 This whakatauki talks about the importance of human connection and relationships.
 This is what creates community and enables people to flourish.
-It values the human being in all of us and reminds us of what is most important – not money, not a success, not a job or a thing – it is people.
+It values the human being in all of us and reminds us of what is most important – not money, not success, not a job or a thing – it is people.

-But what I consider a real privilege is that we learned much of that from those that can tell that story in 1st person, those whose life and wisdom have been devoted to its interpretation and as any law, its ultimate use for that most difficult of human creations: Justice
+But what I consider a real privilege is that we learned much of that from those who can tell that story in 1st person, those whose life and wisdom have been devoted to its interpretation and as any law, its ultimate use for that most difficult of human creations: Justice

 We also learned ourselves from how the Law of the Sea influences each of our professional and personal lives, independently of whether we are involved in navigation, science, dispute settlements, underwater cables, deep seabed regimes, climate change, pollution, fisheries (as in my case), and many other aspects that it will take actually 3 weeks to enumerate and be fair.